neurodebian/neurodebian/sphinx/index.rst

 Publications
 ============

+Halchenko, Y.O. & Hanke, M. (2012). `Environments for efficient
+contemporary research in neuroimaging: PyMVPA and NeuroDebian
+<_files/HalchenkoHanke_ContemporaryNeuroimaging_PENN2012.pdf>`_.
+*Talk given at the University of Pennsylvania School of Medicine*, Philadelphia, PA, USA.

 Hanke, M. (2012). `Rock solid, brand new, everyday, for free, not a joke:
 NeuroDebian <_files/Hanke_NeuroDebian_MPI2012.pdf>`_.
 *Talk given at the Max-Planck-Institute for Human Cognitive and Brain